Permafrost/Tundra/SERVICES.md

   content to be parsed.
 * `$delimiter` is the character used to delimit fields in the given `$content`.
 Defaults to `,` (comma), if not specified.
+* `$header?` is an optional boolean indicating if the first row should be read as a header row containing column names.
+If `false`, columns will be named for their position with a one-based index.
+Defaults to `true`.
 * `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
 Defaults to [UTF-8].